Perfume: Carcinogenicity

 There is scientific evidence that nitro-musks such as musk xylene could cause cancer in some specific animal tests.
 These reports were evaluated by the EU Scientific Committee for Consumer Safety (SCCS, formerly the SCCNFP) and musk xylene was found to be safe for continued use in cosmetic products.
 It is in fact part of the procedures of the Cosmetic Regulation in Europe that materials classified as carcinogens require such a safety evaluation by the authorities to be allowed in cosmetic consumer products.

+Perfumes contain compounds like parabens, phthalates, and nitro musks that can disrupt the body’s endocrine system by being absorbed through the skin, and have been linked to a myriad of serious health concerns including breast cancer, dermatitis, and even neurological disorders in fetuses.
+Some studies suggest a potential connection between chemical exposure during pregnancy and autism, as perfumes release over 100 volatile organic compounds.

 Although other ingredients such as polycyclic synthetic musks, have been reported to be positive in some in-vitro hormone assays, these reports have been reviewed by various authorities.
 For example, for one of the main polycyclic musks Galaxolide (HHCB) these reviews include those of the EU Scientific Committee on Consumer Safety, the EU's Priority Substances Review, the EU Scientific Committee on Health and Environmental Risk, and more recently also the US EPA.
 The outcome of all of these reviews over the past decade or so is that there are no safety concerns for human health.
 Reviews with similar positive outcomes also exist for another main polycyclic musk (AHTN)—for instance, on its safe use in cosmetics by the EU.

 Many natural aromatics, such as oakmoss absolutes, basil oil, rose oil and many others contain allergens or carcinogenic compounds, the safety of which is either governed by regulations (e.g. allowed methyl eugenol levels in the EU Cosmetics Regulation (Entry 102, Annex III of the EU Cosmetics Regulation.) or through various limitations set by the International Fragrance Association.